wellaxis/course-jkit/module/utils/readme.md

-#                        Usage Application
+#                        Utils Application

 Goal of project
 ---------------

-> It is necessary to implement the Java language features and concepts for learning purposes & to solve various tasks into usage module [Usage][link].
+> It is necessary to develop the java utilities features for other modules [Utils][link].
 ***

 Structure
 ---------

-- usage [root application directory]
+- utils [root application directory]
     - bin [folder contains batch files]
     - log [folder contains module logs]
     - res [folder contains results of run]